OWASP/CheatSheetSeries/README.md

 **.github**:
 * Contains materials used to configure different behaviors of GitHub.

+# Offline website

+Unfortunately, a PDF file generation is not possible because the content is cut in some cheat sheet like for example the abuse case one.

+However, to propose the possibility the consult, in a full offline mode, the collection of all cheat sheets, a script to generate a offline site *is under creation* using [GitBook](https://toolchain.gitbook.com/).

+* **book.json**: Gitbook configuration file.
+* **Preface.md**: Project preface description applied on the generated site.

 # Conversion rules

 * Use the markdown syntax described in this [guide](https://guides.github.com/features/mastering-markdown/).